Small-time fluctuations for the bridge of a sub-Riemannian diffusion: Introduction

 defines a metric compatible with the topology of $M$.

-In this paper we investigate the restriction of the energy function $I$ to $\hxy$ and its relation to heat flow from $x$ to $y$.
-We make no assumption of completeness for $M$ so in general the infimum in \eqref{DIST} may not be achieved.
-Nevertheless, we will show in Theorem \ref{VAR} that the small-time logarithmic asymptotics for heat kernels are determined by the distance function and indeed that the associated diffusion measures concentrate exponentially fast in small time around paths of nearly minimal energy.

-The main work in the paper addresses the case where $x$ and $y$ are chosen so that $I$ achieves a minimum on $\hxy$ uniquely, say at $\g$.
+Our main result concerns the case where $x$ and $y$ are chosen so that $I$ achieves a minimum on $\hxy$ uniquely, say at $\g$.
 We will then construct, under a regularity condition on $\g$, a vector space $\tghxy$ of absolutely continuous paths $v$ in $TM$, with $v_t\in\tgtm$ for all $t$ and $v_0=v_1=0$, along with an equivalence class of norms on $\tghxy$, each making $\tghxy$ into a Hilbert space.
 The paths in $\tghxy$ can be thought of as the infinitesimal variations of $\g$ in $\hxy$.
 We will further construct a continuous non-negative quadratic form $Q$ on $\tghxy$ such that $Q(v)$ is the minimal second variation of $I$ in the direction $v$, in a sense to be made precise.
 These constructions are the content of Section \ref{SUB}.

-The sub-Riemannian cut locus was defined by Bismut \cite{B} in terms of the bicharacteristic flow associated to $a$.
-An alternative characterization was then given by Ben Arous \cite{BA} in terms of a quadratic form on control paths associated to a compatible sub-Riemannian structure.
+The sub-Riemannian cut locus, as defined by Bismut \cite{B}, was shown by Ben Arous \cite{BA} to have an alternative characterization in terms of a quadratic form on control paths associated to a compatible sub-Riemannian structure.
 We will show in Theorem \ref{2.7} that $(x,y)$ lies outside the sub-Riemannian cut locus if and only if our regularity condition on $\g$ holds and $Q$ is positive-definite.
 Since the vector space $\tghxy$ and the quadratic form $Q$ are intrinsic to $a$, this provides an intrinsic characterization of the cut locus in terms of the energy function in this general setting.

-To clarify the distinction between objects intrinsic to $a$ and those constructed from a compatible sub-Riemannian structure, we show by example in Section \ref{SUB} that, when $a$ has non-constant rank, it may admit two inequivalent sub-Riemannian structures.
-For control theory, the sub-Riemannian structure is the basic given quantity, but for heat flow it is natural to seek objects intrinsic to $a$.
+We will show by an example in Section \ref{SUB} that, when $a$ has non-constant rank, it may admit two inequivalent sub-Riemannian structures.
+Thus there is a difference in this case between the given data for control theory, namely the sub-Riemannian structure, even up to equivalence, and for hypoelliptic heat flow, namely the quadratic form $a$.

 The sub-Riemannian cut locus is less well understood than its Riemannian counterpart.
 It is known to be a closed and symmetric subset of $M\times M$.
 Rifford \& Tr\'elat \cite{MR2139255} and Agrachev \cite{MR2513150} have proved results which limit its size.
 The reader may find in the lecture notes of Agrachev, Barilari \& Boscain \cite[Theorems 10.4 and 10.11]{ABB} a proof that, for all $x\in M$ and any $r\in(0,\infty)$ such that $B=\{y\in M:d(x,y)\le r\}$ is compact, the set of points $y\in B$ such that $(x,y)$ lies outside the cut locus is dense in $B$.